faoroj/Michigan-Water-Usage/README.md

 ## Data Cleaning and Preprocessing

-Before beginning exploration, I cleaned and preprocessed the data, addressing missing values/nulls, and inconsistencies, converted the prices from IDR to USD, appropriately split the ratings and stars given into their columns, updated the date formatting, and removed the unnecessary information in the author and narrator columns.
+Before beginning exploration, I converted all the gallons of water columns to billions to simplify my numbers.

 ## Exploratory Data Analysis (EDA)

 EDA is an essential step in uncovering patterns and relationships within the data.
-I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of the audiobook market over time.
+I reveal significant trends and correlations through visualizations and statistical summaries, offering a comprehensive understanding of counties, industries, water usage throughout the years.

 ## Insights and Conclusions